Update: We last updated this article on February 20 with MediaTek Dimensity 9500s

 Expected Phones: Realme GT 8

-Qualcomm pulled an Apple-like stunt at its annual event showcasing a “one more thing”.
+Qualcomm pulled an Apple-like stunt at its annual event, showcasing a “one more thing”.
 The company unveiled the Snapdragon 8 Gen 5, a slight stepdown from the 8 Elite.
-The company says it’s designed to “provide more choices and flexibility” to users while still offering flagship grade features.
+The company says it’s designed to “provide more choices and flexibility” to users while still offering flagship-grade features.
 Just like the 8 Elite Gen 5, it’s built on a 3nm process and uses a custom Oryon CPU.
-You get a prime core clocked at a slightly less 3.8GHz while the performance cores run at 3.32GHz.
+You get two prime cores clocked at a slightly lower 3.8GHz while the six performance cores run at 3.32GHz.

 Here is the level of performance you can expect: